 - What should we do less of / stop doing? (i.e. activities, which are delivering a low ROI)

-Done correctly, the ROI partnership will enable you both to help your client grow their total budget and grow your share of that budget.
+Done correctly, the ROI partnership will enable you both to help your clients grow their total budget and grow your share of that budget.
 As a bonus, it will enable you to more effectively sell in the new innovative tools and solutions your company is developing.

 In addition to the periodic review, the ROI partnership needs to have a strong project-by-project business impact focus, both at the planning stage, as well as the delivery stage.

-An added advantage of an ROI partnership is that it reduces the focus on costs, especially if procurement is involved, since this gives a concrete tool to focus on the real value of Insights, i.e. the value to the business, and how the effectiveness of the budget can be maximized, rather than a focus on how budget efficiency can be maximized.
+An added advantage of an ROI partnership is that it reduces the focus on costs, especially if procurement is involved, since this gives a concrete tool to focus on the real value of Insights, i.e. the value to the business, and how the effectiveness of the budget can be maximized, rather than a focus on how to budget efficiency can be maximized.

 Whilst putting in place an ROI partnership is not rocket science, you do need people who have the skillset, and the tools, to proactively create and manage the ROI partnerships with these key accounts.
 Do you have such people on your staff?
 Do you have such tools at their disposal?